 By Tim Moore

 The Americans with Disabilities Act (ADA) was enacted in 1990 and became effective on July 26, 1992 to protect those with major disabilities in the workplace.
-Since then, much has changed, especially the definition of the term ^D<'disability^D>'.
-On January 1, 2009, the definition of ^D<'disability^D>' was changed drastically.
+Since then, much has changed, especially the definition of the term ^D’.
+On January 1, 2009, the definition of ^D’ was changed drastically.

-In the initial ADA, a disability was defined as a mental or physical impairment that ^D<"substantially limits^D>" a ^D<"major life activity^D>".
+In the initial ADA, a disability was defined as a mental or physical impairment that ^D” a ^D”.
 Major life activities were activities such as walking, hearing, seeing or breathing.
-Due to this strict definition, many employers used the law to prove that their employees were not truly disabled ^D<'under the law^D>', even when the employee was experiencing a disability that limited work and life activities.
+Due to this strict definition, many employers used the law to prove that their employees were not truly disabled ^D’, even when the employee was experiencing a disability that limited work and life activities.
 One case in particular was Toyota Motor Manufacturing, Kentucky, Inc. v.
 Williams.
 In this case, Ella Williams lost even though she had carpal tunnel syndrome because she could still perform activities such as bathing herself and brushing her teeth.
-In 2002 the court determined that the term disabled must be ^D<"interpreted strictly to create a demanding standard for qualifying as disabled.^D>"
+In 2002 the court determined that the term disabled must be ^D”

-In the new definition of disability, the ADA states ^D<"an impairment that substantially limits one major life activity need not limit other major life activities in order to be considered a disability.^D>" This new definition was created in hopes of providing greater protection for disabled employees.
+In the new definition of disability, the ADA states ^D” This new definition was created in hopes of providing greater protection for disabled employees.

 These changes will bring forth many changes in the workplace: more provisions for the disabled, more training for supervisors and managers, and more training and understanding for employees.
 Where once companies could question whether or not an employee was truly disabled, now they must focus solely on accommodating these disabilities.
 Finally, the focus is moved away from employers trying to prove that an employee is not disabled, to the employer taking care of their employees.